phlowers/phlowers-notebooks/README.md

   2. Add a cable to the section and compute some parameters
   3. Add weather conditions span by span and compute associated loads
   4. Plot line section with external loads
   Issues for displaying plots ?

+#### Jupyterlite

+Demo notebooks for jupyterlite are available in the discover_jupyterlite folder.

 # About JupyterLite